 Often, the adjacent platform track is used but it must be kept free of other trains.
 Sometimes a scissors crossover is used.
 Of course, the arrangement would not nowadays be suitable for a major city terminus where space is at a premium and land is very expensive, so efforts are made to use tracks to the optimum.
 So, although locomotive changing operations at terminals were, and still are commonplace, where there is intense traffic, additional movements for loco changing can restrict the terminal capacity.
 Also additional locomotives are required to cover these terminal operations.
 To overcome all these limitations, the Multiple Unit was introduced.

 Multiple Unit Operation

-Locomotive operation of intensive services was rapidly phased out when electric traction, using "multiple unit" operation, was introduced late last century for US urban railway lines.
+Locomotive operation of intensive services was rapidly phased out when electric traction, using "multiple unit" operation, was introduced in the late 19th century for US urban railway lines.
 Within ten years the idea had spread to Europe.
 The facility for the electric traction system to be spread out along the train, compared with cramming it all together into a bulky locomotive, allowed a number of small power units to be distributed underneath the floors of several vehicles in the train.
 They were all simultaneously controlled by the driver in the leading car through wires running the length of the train.
 Thus was born the electric multiple unit or EMU.
 In later years, DMUs (diesel multiple units) were developed using the same principles.